taishi-i/awesome-ChatGPT-repositories/README.md

 ## The latest additions 🎉

-**Langchain**
- * [free-llm-api-resources](https://github.com/cheahjs/free-llm-api-resources) - A list of free LLM inference resources accessible via API.
- * [tensorzero](https://github.com/tensorzero/tensorzero) - TensorZero creates a feedback loop for optimizing LLM applications — turning production data into smarter, faster, and cheaper models.
+**Chatbots**
+ * [extended_openai_conversation](https://github.com/jekalmin/extended_openai_conversation) - Home Assistant custom component of conversation agent.
+It uses OpenAI to control your devices.
+ * [AI-Data-Analysis-MultiAgent](https://github.com/starpig1129/ai-data-analysis-multiagent) - AI-Driven Research Assistant: An advanced multi-agent system for automating complex research processes.
+Leveraging LangChain, OpenAI GPT, and LangGraph, this tool streamlines hypothesis generation, data analysis, visualization, and report writing.
+Perfect for researchers and data scientists seeking to enhance their workflow and productivity.

+**Browser-extensions**
+ * [claude-coder](https://github.com/kodu-ai/claude-coder) - Kodu is an autonomous coding agent that lives in your IDE.
+It is a VSCode extension that can help you build your dream project step by step by leveraging the latest technologies in automated coding agents

 **Openai**
- * [vibe](https://github.com/thewh1teagle/vibe) - Transcribe on your own!
+ * [auto-subs](https://github.com/tmoroney/auto-subs) - Generate Subtitles & Diarize Speakers in Davinci Resolve using AI.
+ * [BaseAI](https://github.com/langbaseinc/baseai) - BaseAI — The Web AI Framework.
+The easiest way to build serverless autonomous AI agents with memory.
+Start building local-first, agentic pipes, tools, and memory.
+Deploy serverless with one command.
+ * [vector-vein](https://github.com/andersonby/vector-vein) - No-code AI workflow.
+Drag and drop workflow nodes and use your workflow with your AI agents.

-_Updated on December 02, 2024_ (A total of 1895 repositories listed.)
+_Updated on December 05, 2024_ (A total of 1901 repositories listed.)

 ## Table of contents